Henri Alekan: Life

 He found himself out of sympathy with the French New Wave cinema which emerged in the late 1950s and Alekan shot some rather conventional films in Hollywood.
 A new generation of directors appreciated his visionary style, however, and he worked with Raúl Ruiz on The Territory and On Top of the Whale, with Joseph Losey on Figures in a Landscape and The Trout, and with Wim Wenders on The State of Things and Wings of Desire.
 His last films were made with the Israeli director Amos Gitai.

 He wrote one of the best books about cinematography Des lumières et des ombres (1984, Éditions du Collectionneur).

+Henri Alekan graduates from the Conservatoire national des arts et métiers and the Institut d'optique Graduate School.

 Death

 Alekan died from leukemia on 15 June 2001 in Auxerre, Bourgogne, aged 92.